i2bc/SURFMAP/README.md

 Once downloaded, please go to the SURFMAP directory where you should have the following files/directories:

 ```
+# cd SURFMAP-x-x/ if you downloaded an archived project
 cd SURFMAP/
 ls -l
 ```